membraneframework-labs/membrane_style_transfer_plugin/README.md

 Here we have 2 simple examples of usage `Membrane.StyleTransfer`.
 Both of them take video from the camera device available in your computer, perform style transfer and present the output video in the player.

-On the beggining, install necessary dependencies.
+In the beginning, install necessary dependencies.

 ```elixir
 Mix.install([